-General and administrative expenses primarily consist of fixed overhead expenses associated with our operations, such as information technology, telecommunications, rent, insurance, professional services, non-income or indirect taxes, facilities maintenance, provision for credit losses and other similar types of operating expenses.
-A portion of these expenses relate to our Company-operated stores; however, the majority relate to the overall business operation and compliance requirements of a regulated publicly traded financial services company.
-Selling expenses include expenses such as advertising and promotion, shipping, supplies and other expenses associated with serving and increasing our network of agents.
+General and administrative expenses primarily consist of fixed overhead expenses associated with our operations, including our Company-operated stores, such as information technology, telecommunications, rent, insurance, professional services, non-income or indirect taxes, facilities maintenance, provision for credit losses, selling expenses, public company reporting requirements, regulatory compliance requirements and other similar types of operating expenses.
+Selling expenses include expenses such as advertising and promotion, shipping, supplies and other expenses associated with serving and increasing our customer base and network of agents.